 I’ve even developed a guide with “3 Tips to Break the ‘Telling Habit’” – which you can download here.

-And just this week my latest article for TheLeanMag was published titled “Solve More Problems By Asking Better Questions: The Impact of Breaking Your Telling Habit” — which you can download here.
+One of my articles for TheLeanMag was titled “Solve More Problems By Asking Better Questions: The Impact of Breaking Your Telling Habit” — which you can download here.

 But what does the practice of asking questions to support problem-solving actually look like?

-This was one of the questions I was asked recently by leaders enrolled in my Leading to Learn Accelerator program.
+This was one of the questions I’ve been asked by leaders enrolled in my Leading to Learn Accelerator program.

 In this post, I provide some resources for you to ask better questions to support problem-solving, and a video sharing the framework that I use in my head to guide the questions I ask.